 I started reading adventure stories and mysteries for children when I was around 7 or 8, and graduated to Agatha Christie and Patricia Wentworth (my fave) when around 9 or 10.
 I have never looked back.

 I wrote my first novel Ghosts!
 Ghosts!
 Ghosts! in 1970.
-Sadly no longer available due to my mum keeping it in a drawer with my drawings, a knitted bookmark, and a tea-cosy I made.
+Sadly no longer available due to my mum keeping it in a drawer with my old school books, a knitted bookmark, and a tea-cosy I made.
 I do, however, still have a picture of the self-made cover for the book:

 Sadly Canva wasn’t around in those days so I had to make do with the back of a cereal packet…